Size chart for rossignol skate ski boots. Rossignol ski boots

 The price of Rossignol models depends on the purpose, functions, gender and age of the skier, as well as the series and year of manufacture of the shoes.

-The running version of shoes for the classic move, depending on the configuration, is in the price range from 5,000 to 21,000 rubles.
+The running version of shoes for classic running, depending on the configuration, is in the price range from 5,000 to 21,000 rubles.
 Models for teenagers and children will cost parents no more than 10,000 rubles.
 Rossignol boots designed for skating are presented only in modifications for adults.
 Their cost from official representatives ranges from 9 to 40 thousand rubles.
-Ski boots of the Combi series are in a comfortable price range - for the most expensive model, the buyer will give about 12,000 rubles.
+Ski boots from the Combi series are in a comfortable price range - for the most expensive model, the buyer will pay about 12,000 rubles.

 How not to buy a fake

-The Rossignol brand in the ski equipment segment introduces shoes High Quality, prices for which can not be called low.
-In order not to purchase fake products, you need to approach the purchase issue more responsibly:
+The Rossignol brand presents shoes in the ski equipment segment high quality, prices for which cannot be called low.
+In order not to purchase counterfeit products, you need to approach the purchase issue more responsibly:

-1. Consider the external features and functions of the selected model on the Rossignol website, representatives' websites.
+1. Consider the external features and functions of the selected model on the Rossignol website and representatives’ websites.

-2. Carefully inspect the product offered by the seller, if necessary, require documents confirming the quality of the goods.
+2. Carefully inspect the product offered by the seller and, if necessary, request documents confirming the quality of the product.

-3. The best solution is to apply for a purchase in stores that are listed on the manufacturer's website.
+3. The best solution is to purchase from stores that are listed on the manufacturer’s website.

-Rossignol ski boots rank highly among competitors' models.
+Rossignol ski shoes rank high among competitors' models.
 The level of performance, convenience and functional characteristics inspire the confidence of athletes.